 A buyer can also easily demonstrate ownership of the NFT once it has been purchased.
 As a result, the NFT's value will be retained, if not increased, if the buyer decides to sell.
 It gives anyone in the industry who is concerned about legal ownership of their work, whether for appraisal or sale, a distinct advantage.

 When every sale of an item is recorded on the blockchain and the data is publicly accessible, price transparency improves significantly.
-It could be beneficial to collectors and investors in a number of ways.
+It could be beneficial to collectors and investors in many ways.
 To begin with, knowing the pricing history can help you determine whether you're getting a fair deal and whether the item you're purchasing has investment potential.
 Furthermore, buyers benefit from a more transparent market because brokers have less room to charge huge commissions or unjust prices.

 For the creative industry, NFTs are proving to be a viable option.
 Take, for example, musicians who can sell their musical compositions through the use of tokens.
 They can also get royalty payments for the rest of their lives if a secondary sale occurs.
 A similar notion underpins an NFT marketplace for physical assets, which uses smart contract-powered auto-executing payments.